lnguyenh/spotify-sonos-bot-skill/README.md

 ## About
 **Still very WIP**

-Requires a working instance of https://github.com/jishi/node-sonos-http-api/ running on the same host than Mycroft.
+Requires a running instance of https://github.com/jishi/node-sonos-http-api/ running on the same host than Mycroft.

 ## Examples
 * "Play some music"